sdmp/sdmp.github.io/docs/communication/index.md

 a communication document without first encrypting is *must* be treated as though its keys have been compromised.

+XXXXXXX TODO: Basically it's like PGP, with the AES keys and stuff.

 ## Communication document properties

 All communication documents have, at the root of the YAML document, a single object